How would I become a non-religious pastoral carer?

 We run weekend induction programmes throughout the year in various cities throughout the UK.
 Due to the nature of the course each cohort is limited to twelve.

 In order to be accepted, all participants must complete an application form, a telephone interview, and be in receipt of two satisfactory references.
-Contact training@nrpsn.org.uk to request an application pack.
+See our vacancy page for more information and to download an application pack.

-How would I get a volunteer non-religious pastoral carer to become part of my chaplaincy team?
+How would I get a non-religious pastoral carer to become part of my chaplaincy team?

 I need help completing an equality analysis and want to ensure that our non-religious service users’ needs are met – can you help?